Eoin-ONeill-Yokai/Godot-RichTextEffect-SampleProject/README.md

 ```

-And then import the directory as a Godot project or via Godot's CLI (see the Godot documentation for more details.)
+... and then import the directory as a Godot project or via Godot's CLI (see the [Godot Game Engine documentation](https://docs.godotengine.org/en/3.2/index.html) for more details.)

 ## Installation (with Godot built from source):
-The best way to install this project is to clone this project into your Godot source code directory's `projects` folder, as this folder is ignored by Godot's git configuration.
+The best way to install this project for use with master is to clone this project into your Godot source code directory's `projects` folder, as this folder is ignored by Godot's git configuration.

 > *Note: If you are running OSX or Windows operating systems, these commands will need to be changed to better reflect your operating system's CLI.*